 We geezers have learned that any annoying habits that you have not been able to nag out of your spouse by the time he or she is 75 years old should be considered permanent flaws.

-After decades of marriage, I have accepted that, but I still am fascinated by the OSU researchers’ experiment.
-I have decided to try it at home.
+After decades of marriage, I have accepted that, but I’m still fascinated by the OSU researchers’ experiment.
+I’ve decided to try it at home.

-I do not have the tiny suction cups the researchers used to make pea-sized blisters, but I do have a relatively clean plunger in the bathroom which should work just as well.
+I don’t have the tiny suction cups the researchers used to make pea-sized blisters, but I do have a relatively clean plunger in the bathroom which should work just as well.